aapaudel/autonomous-test-agent/README.md

 - Shell Script a CLI wrapper for ease of use (generate-tests.sh)
 - Tailored test generation prompts for better model results

-The Thought Process
+**The Thought Process**

-- Using an Extractor function to parse the source code using ast that identifes the functions, each function is converted into a natural language prompt using a template and "StarCoder" model generates a corresponding test case
+Using an Extractor function to parse the source code using ast that identifes the functions, each function is converted into a natural language prompt using a template and "StarCoder" model generates a corresponding test case which is cleaned and saved.

+**Architecture**

+- Function Extraction: Python files are parsed using ast to identify all function definitions.
+- Prompt Creation: Each function is converted into a natural-language prompt using a structured template.
+- Test Generation: The StarCoder model generates a corresponding test case via prompt inference.
-- Clean the test code and saved
+- Test Sanitization: Generated test code is cleaned and written into a test_*.py file.
-- Test cases are executed using pytest
+- Test Execution: Tests are run using pytest.

 - Modes of the Operation are categorized in three catogories:
     1. Generating test cases for whole source code
     2. Changes in the specific files via watchere thet looks for changes and regenerate the test case accordingly
     3. Specify the test case for specific files manually

-Future work/ working on
+**Future work/ working on**

 - Add support to open AI, claude and local LLMs like Code Llama
-- Value Aware Test Generation which is much syarter test with inputs
+- Value Aware Test Generation which is much smarter test with inputs
+- Prompt Auto-Tuning for Domain-Aware Testing
 - generate the test palan with the documanetation
 - GUI and non - termial user approach
 - Generating tests that include mcks, file reads and database stubs
+- Feedback Loop for Test Quality and Mutation Score

-Resource for more understanding on the similar works:
+**Resource for more understanding on the similar works**

 Z. Gu, H. Zhang, and C. Zhang,
 “TestART: Improving LLM-Based Unit Testing via Co-Evolution of Generation and Repair,”